What Does Carnation Flower Mean and Symbolise?

 What does a White Carnation Flower Mean?

-Soft yet ivory white Carnations speak of sheer innocence and faithfulness.
+Soft yet ivory white carnations symbolize purity and sheer innocence or faithfulness.
 If being pure like that isn’t enough, these flowers also mean good luck for those with a good heart!

-Carnations are popular in pink – that’s why it’s also called Clove Pinks!
+Carnations are popular in pink – that’s why it’s also called Clove pinks!
+It’s either light or dark pink carnations that you see in markets.
 A very important symbolism of this flower is the love of a woman but most especially, a mother.

-A Dianthus flower with purple petals indicates a playful or changing mood and manner!
+Purple carnations indicate a playful or changing mood and manner!
 But don’t worry, these traits are quite fanciful if quaint and not offensive!
+It can also symbolize a wild and free spirit.

 What does a Red Carnation Bloom Represent?

-Red Carnation meaning represents a determined mind’s passion and admiration for learning new things!
+The rich red carnation meaning is about a determined mind’s passion and admiration for learning new things!
 These also indicate a strong heart’s pride.

 What does a Yellow Carnation Flower Symbolize?

-Sadly, Carnations with yellow petals have gloomy symbolic meanings.
-It stands for expressions of disappointment and disdain.
+A yellow carnation expresses disappointment and disdain.
 It’s actually a subtle way to affirm a way to symbolize a rejection!

 What is the Cultural Significance of a Carnation Blossom?

-The cultural impact of Carnations is just as rich as its history, meaning, and symbolism.
-In the Netherlands, white Carnations are worn as ornaments to commemorate veterans and the efforts and sacrifice of the resistance during the 2nd World War.
+The cultural impact of carnations is just as rich as its history, meaning, and symbolism.
+In the Netherlands, white carnations are worn as ornaments to commemorate veterans and the efforts and sacrifice of the resistance during World War II.

 What is the Biblical Meaning of a Carnation Floret?

-Others firmly believe that Dianthus flowers were what sprung from Mary’s tears as she watched Her Son suffer and in pain.
-This was what brought about Carnations symbolizing a mother’s love and given a bountiful on Mother’s Day.
+Others firmly believe that Dianthus flowers sprung from the Virgin Mary weeping.
+As her tears fell, flowers bloomed representing her love and sorrow for Her Son who suffered in pain.
+This was what brought about carnations symbolizing a mother’s love.

 What is the Spiritual Influence of a Carnation Bloom?